jeffreytong28/dataviz_samples/README.md

 * Urban climate vulnerability spatial analysis with ArcGIS (minor research project) (2017)
 * Water Treatment and Governance progress in Chinese cities with Tableau and ArcGIS (major research project) (2017)
 * Distribution campaign statistics (big data) analysis with Tableau (2020)

+This repository contains primarily visualisation outputs and does not contain code.